After you create a PowerMetric, the discovery process begins! If you haven't created a PowerMetric yet, go here to learn how.

 When you select "Previous period", for line and bar charts, the previous period's data displays in the background as a grey dotted line.

-For scorecards, the percentage difference between the current value and the previous value (the delta) displays.
+For summary charts, the percentage difference between the current value and the previous value (the delta) displays.
 Green is used for data that has improved and red for data that has regressed.

-In score card visualizations, when comparing data from a partial period, we compare it to a previous partial period.
+In summary chart visualizations, when comparing data from a partial period, we compare it to a previous partial period.
 For example, if you are halfway through a month and want to compare to the previous month, your PowerMetric will be compared to the same period of the previous month.

 - Filters - Filter your data by selecting the members to include for each dimension.
 For example, if the dimension is "City", you might choose to filter on "Kingston" and "Ottawa", to see data for those specific cities.
 See the example below.
 If your PowerMetric includes a lot of members, you can use the Search feature to quickly find them.